-• Coat the flare inner surface with ether oil or ester oil when connecting a flare nut.
+• Coat the flare inner surface with refrigerant oil for R32 (FW68DA) when connecting a flare nut.
 Tighten 3 or 4 turns by hand, before tightening firmly.

 - ALWAYS use 2 wrenches together when loosening a flare nut. - ALWAYS use a spanner and torque wrench together to tighten the flare nut when connecting the piping.
 This to prevent nut cracking and leaks.